Thefts of Car Parts - Loudoun County Sheriff

 - Turn your wheels when parking.
 This makes the wheels harder to remove, because they get stuck in the wheel well.
 The car's steering column lock makes it difficult for the thieves to turn the wheels forward again without a key for the ignition.

 - Install a car alarm that includes sensors that attach to the wheels.

 As a reminder, we are repairing and repaving the paths and trails around the lakes.
 Some Lake areas are marked with cones and signs, please stay off these areas.
 Depending on the weather, we should complete all trails in the next 2 weeks.

 SIGN UP For Important News From Ashburn Village

 Friday Updates, closure notices, and other Ashburn Village news, is sent out by email blast.
 You can sign up online to get the emails, under StayConnected.

-- GO TO: www.AshburnVillage.org and click on Stay Connected!
+- GO TO: www.AshburnVillage.org and click on the Stay Connected! button.

 - SELECT: Sign Up Now!